-If the Definitive Interconnection System Impact Study uncovers any unexpected result(s) not contemplated during the Scoping Meeting, a substitute Point of Interconnection identified by Transmission Provider may be substituted for the designated Point of Interconnection specified above without loss of Initial Queue Position, and restudies shall be completed pursuant to Section 8.8 of the GIP as applicable.
+If the DISIS or PSIS uncovers any unexpected result(s) not contemplated during the Scoping Meeting, a substitute Point of Interconnection identified by Transmission Provider may be substituted for the designated Point of Interconnection specified above without loss of Queue Position, and restudies shall be completed pursuant to Section 8.8 of the GIP as applicable.

-The expected In-Service Date of the new Generating Facility or increase in capacity of the Existing Generating Facility shall be no later than the end of the process window for the regional expansion planning period not to exceed seven (7) years from the date the Interconnection Request is received by Transmission Provider, unless Interconnection Customer demonstrates that engineering, permitting and construction of the new Generating Facility or increase in capacity of the Existing Generating Facility will take longer than the regional expansion planning period.
+Except for Priority Requests, the expected In-Service Date of the new Generating Facility or increase in capacity of the Existing Generating Facility shall be no later than the end of the process window for the regional expansion planning period not to exceed seven (7) years from the date the Interconnection Request is received by Transmission Provider, unless Interconnection Customer demonstrates that engineering, permitting and construction of the new Generating Facility or increase in capacity of the Existing Generating Facility will take longer than the regional expansion planning period.
 The In-Service Date may succeed the date the Interconnection Request is received by Transmission Provider by a period up to ten (10) years, or longer where Interconnection Customer and Transmission Provider agree, such agreement not to be unreasonably withheld.
+The expected Commercial Operation Date for Priority Requests shall be no later than five (5) years from the date the Priority Request is submitted.

 The expected Commercial Operation Date of a Replacement Generating Facility shall be no more than three (3) years from the date of cessation of operation of the Existing Generating Facility or four (4) years from the date a unit is determined to be in forced outage.
 If the requested period of time between the cessation of operation of the Existing Generating Facility and expected Commercial Operation Date of the Replacement Generating Facility is more than three (3) years, the request shall be treated as Interconnection request for a new Generating Facility.

+8.3 Review Period

-8.3 DISIS Review Period
+8.3.1 DISIS Review Period

-During the DISIS Review Period, the Transmission Provider will validate Interconnection Requests.
+During the DISIS Review Period the Transmission Provider will validate Interconnection Requests.
 The Transmission Provider shall notify the Interconnection Customer of any deficiencies that would warrant removal from the DISIS Queue.
 Interconnection Customer shall have fifteen (15) Business Days from the date of the notice to cure any deficiencies, which may extend beyond the DISIS Review Period.
 If the Interconnection Customer does not cure the deficiencies within such time period, the Interconnection Request shall be deemed withdrawn.
 Transmission Provider may conduct additional Scoping Meetings during the DISIS Review Period.

+8.3.2 PSIS Review Period

+Immediately following receipt of a Priority Request, the Transmission Provider will validate the Priority Request.
+The Transmission Provider shall notify the Interconnection Customer of any deficiencies that would warrant withdrawal of a Priority Request.
+Interconnection Customer shall have fifteen (15) Business Days from the date of the notice to cure any deficiencies.
+If the Interconnection Customer does not cure the deficiencies within such time period, the Interconnection Request shall be deemed withdrawn.
+Transmission Provider may conduct additional Scoping Meetings at any time for a Priority Request.

-8.4 Scope of Definitive Interconnection System Impact Study.
+8.4 Scope of Definitive Interconnection System Impact Study and Priority System Impact Study.

-8.4.1 The Definitive Interconnection System Impact Study shall evaluate the impact of the proposed interconnection on the reliability of the Transmission System.
-The Definitive Interconnection System Impact Study will consider the Base Case, as well as all Interconnection Requests in the Definitive Interconnection System Impact Study Queue and all generating facilities (and with respect to (iii) below, any identified Network Upgrades associated with such higher queued interconnection) that, on the date the Definitive Interconnection System Impact Study is commenced:
+8.4.1 The Definitive Interconnection System Impact Study and Priority System Impact Study shall evaluate the impact of the proposed interconnection on the reliability of the Transmission System.
+The DISIS and PSIS will consider the Base Case, as well as all Interconnection Requests in the Definitive Interconnection System Impact Study Queue and all generating facilities (and with respect to (iii) below, any identified Network Upgrades associated with such higher queued interconnection) that, on the date the DISIS or PSIS is commenced:

 (i) are directly interconnected to the Transmission System;